 Concept paper of Master Thesis - Begin 01.04.2019

-Setup a lane keeping assistance system evaluation using NXP SBC-S32V234 Evaluation Board and Simulator
+Research on the embedded board requirements for the real-time evaluation of ADAS functionalities.

 1.Introduction:

 Advanced Driver Assistance Systems (ADAS) applications which is focused on safety applications of vehicles that protects drivers and reduce accidents is expected to increase in the next decade.
 Although ADAS are still in their early days, most of the vehicle manufacturers realized that it could be eventually the main features in near future since customers are showing more interests on ADAS applications that promotes safety and comfort.
 Many semiconductor manufacturing companies e.g. NXP, Texus Instruments come forward to develop ADAS application products.
 Recently NXP has introduced SBC-S32V234 evaluation board which can be used in some important ADAS applications.